parallelforthinking/parallelforthinking.github.io/_archives/2016-02-26-first-archive.markdown

  Parallel _ For Thinking’s pre-launch event is an evening for the exchange of thoughts and ideas.
 We will be announcing our program schedule for 2016 as well as our residency in the Nicholas Building.

-Parallel _ For Thinking is a platform coommitted to hosting events for promoting discussions concerning art, architecture, culture and thinking.
+Parallel _ For Thinking is a platform committed to hosting events for promoting discussions concerning art, architecture, culture and thinking.
 Part exhibition, part panel discussion, all content and activities will be live-streamed, archived and shared online with an international audience.

 The night will coincide with the launch of our crowd-funding campaign which will provide us with the essential support to run future events.